 Don’t underestimate the sun

 Sunstroke and heatstroke are common conditions for new, over-ambitious visitors to Africa.
-As Zimbabwe is not a humid climate, the temperature is much more tolerable than in other tropical countries, and it can be easy to forget how long you’ve been out in the direct sunlight.
+As Zimbabwe does not have a very humid climate, the temperature is much more tolerable than in other tropical countries, so it can be easy to forget how long you’ve been out in the direct sunlight.
 Avoid getting ill by staying well hydrated throughout the day (with water, not G&Ts!) and by sitting in the shade where possible.

-Municipal tap water is treated and theoretically safe to drink, but due to the cash-strapped state of affairs I think it’s wise to drink from borehole-sourced tap water, or bottled water in Zimbabwe.
-Your accommodation will let you know whether their tap water is municipal or borehole-sourced.
+Municipal tap water is treated and theoretically safe to drink, but due to the cash-strapped state of affairs I think it’s better to drink from borehole-sourced tap water or bottled water in Zimbabwe.
+Your accommodation will let you know whether their tap water comes from a municipal supply or borehole.
 Bottled water is widely available in supermarkets.
 If you’re going outside a city on safari as part of a tour, your lodge or tour company will provide drinking water for you.
-If you’re self-driving independently and staying in a National Park, take lots of bottled drinking water with you in your car as there is unlikely to be drinking water in the state facilities.
+If you’re self-driving independently and staying in a government-run lodge, take lots of bottled drinking water with you in your car as there is unlikely to be drinking water in the state facilities.

-Malaria is present in certain areas of Zimbabwe at certain times of the year, so visit your doctor or travel clinic to discuss prophylactics, preferably 2 months before you go.
-Tell them that you are going to Zimbabwe – this is important because Zimbabwe has a strain of malaria that is resistant to certain antimalarial drugs such as chloroquine and pyrimethamine/sulfadoxine, so you will need to ensure you take the correct type of medication.
+Malaria is present in certain areas of Zimbabwe at certain times of the year, so visit your doctor or travel clinic to discuss prophylactics (prevention), ideally 2 months before you go.
+Tell the doctor/nurse that you are going to Zimbabwe – this is important because Zimbabwe has a species of mosquito (Plasmodium falciparum) that is resistant to certain antimalarial drugs such as chloroquine and pyrimethamine/sulfadoxine, so you will need to ensure you take the correct type of medication.